airtribe-projects/news-aggregator-api-pavankumar-ui/README.md

   `npm install jsonwebtoken`
   `npm install bcryptjs`
   `npm install joi`

+- If we want the dependency of api for `newsapi` without passing HTTP request directly, pass the below command.
   `npm install newsapi --save`
-- If we want the dependency of api for `newsapi` without passing HTTP request directly, pass the above command.

 - 3.setup the `.env` file with the following variables: